withastro/roadmap/proposals/0046-actions.md

 ### Handle an action result on the server

 When using a progressive fallback, you can get the result of an action from your Astro frontmatter.
 Call `Astro.getActionResult()` with the action you want (ex. `Astro.getActionResult(actions.comment)`).
-This will return type-safe data when a matching POST request is received and `undefined` otherwise.
+This will return type-safe `data` or `error` objects when a matching POST request is received and `undefined` otherwise.

 ```astro
 ---